 You are entitled to get a residence order under section 19 of the Protection of Women from Domestic Violence Act (DV Act).
-Section 17 of the DV Act entitles you (aggrieved person) to reside in a shared household.
-No person can disturb your possession or commit violence intending to dispossessing you from home.
+Section 17 of the DV Act entitles an aggrieved person to reside in a shared household.
+No person can disturb her possession or commit violence intending to dispossessing her from home.

-You have already filed an application under section 12 of the DV Act so no need to file another application.
-You should file an amendment application and seek residence order as an additional relief.
+You should claim residence order under the domestic violence act.
+However, have already filed an application under section 12 of the DV Act so no need to file another application but amendment the application.
+You should file an amendment application and seek residence order as an additional relief under DV Act.
 The court has the power to allow such an amendment before passing of order or judgment.

-However, you have no right or title in the matrimonial home, but you are entitled to reside therein.
+You are entitled to reside therein, therefore, you can seek residence order under the domestic violence Act.
 The court may pass specific order under section 19 such as: